 What are the most recent developments in your field of research?

 Elly Pichardo: Transauricular vagus nerve stimulation (taVNS) is a safe, non-invasive stimulation technique that targets the auricular branch of the vagus nerve, placing the electrodes at the concha of the ear.
 As an alternative to invasive stimulation, taVNS can affect several brain functions by stimulating the vagal afferents.
+Please: Move this interview (it should be the first one)

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.